lecritch/bias_variance-sea-chi-ds/README.md

 + They train models that are accurate on average, but inconsistent.
 + These include non-linear or non-parametric algorithms such as decision trees and nearest neighbors.

+### Let's take a look at our familiar King County housing data.

 $\Large Total Error = Model\ Bias^2 + Model\ Variance + Irreducible\ Error$